Ritual & Tradition

 - We know we belong - although each week children can understand this, when they see adults and others marked with the cross of ashes and they themselves receive it, they can see that they are part of the faith community.

 - We learn that all of us mess up and are forgiven - the ashes are black and messy, and when the adults around them confess their sins and wear them visibly children can relate that to themselves too.

 - It sets us up for Lent and Easter - we understand that we are entering the season of Lent, and Jesus' journey to the cross that we remember in Holy Week, ready for resurrection celebration at Easter.

-If you can't attend a service, try the ideas for Ash Wednesday at home (click on the image) or see Growing Faith at Home here
+If you can't attend a service, try the ideas for Ash Wednesday at home or On the Dusty Road (click on the images) or see Growing Faith at Home here